otoomet/my-first-repo/README.md

-# my-first-repo
+# This is my first factory-fresh repo :-)

-A tiny repo to show in class
+A tiny repo to show in class..

+Nothing much really...